-The flu shot is a seasonal vaccine that protects against the 3 or 4 influenza viruses that will be most common during the upcoming flu season.
+The flu shot is a seasonal vaccine that protects against the 4 influenza viruses that will be most common during the upcoming flu season.
 In the United States, flu season can begin as early as October and as late as May.
 An annual flu vaccine is the best way to protect yourself and others from the flu by reducing the chances that you will get it and spread it to others.

 How does it work?

 The vaccine causes antibodies to develop in the body about two weeks after vaccination, and these antibodies protect against the flu.

 Can I get the flu from the flu shot?

 You cannot get the flu from a flu shot.
 This is a common misconception.
 Nonetheless, a vaccine, like any medicine, may cause serious problems, such as allergic reactions, on rare occasions.
 Almost all people who get the flu vaccine do not have any major problems as a result.
 However, there is a possibility that you could experience minor side effects such as a low-grade fever, body aches, or soreness at the site of the shot.
 If experienced at all, these side effects are usually mild and last only 1-2 days.